 When using a security plugin like WordFence, for example, it is imperative to keep it updated to avoid the most recent malware and hacking attacks.
 Hackers are becoming more sophisticated and bolder so the security systems must also become better.

 Just as it’s the business owner’s responsibility to protect their physical store merchandise, it is an online business owner’s responsibility to protect its business website and its customers’ information.
 Businesses need to protect data and the company’s reputation.

-Website backups are not necessarily part of WordPress security but are administrative maintenance tasks.
-Unless clients really know what they are doing, it is best to rely on a good, knowledgeable designer/developer to perform the backups.
+Website backups are not necessarily part of WordPress security but are administrative website maintenance tasks.
+Unless clients really know what they are doing, it is best to rely on a good, knowledgeable designer or developer to perform the backups.

 Having a backup (and an offsite backup) is a foundational necessity for any online business.
 There are many things that can happen to a website, including being hacked, database corruption, developer or designer negligence, etc.

 A backup allows the website to be restored to a previous point in time.
 Without a backup, the designer or developer may have to recreate part of a site that can be expensive and time-consuming.

 Websites need to have regular, automated backups performed.
 Website owners must not wait for the site to get hacked or infected with malware, only to find out they have to rely on an older version of the site, or in some cases, no backup at all.

 Ensure the work being done follows the monthly, quarterly, or as-needed maintenance schedule.
 It is crucial to be ahead of (or at least keeping up with) the technological updates and other changes that can affect your site’s performance.

-New plugins are not always compatible with existing website designs and templates, for example, so it’s good to have your designer/developer working with you for your needs over the long term.
+New plugins are not always compatible with existing website designs and templates, for example, so it’s good to have your designer or developer working with you familiar with your needs over the long term.

-Your designer/developer should be following the update notes for WordPress, the theme, and the plugins to ensure your website is getting the latest software updates and upgrades for quality performance.
+Your designer or developer should be following the update notes and changelog for WordPress, the theme, and the plugins to ensure your website is getting the latest updates and upgrades for quality performance.